The History of Carter Observatory

 Thanks to funding from the New Zealand Government, Wellington City Council, New Zealand Lotteries Grant, and the Pelorus Trust among others, a revitalised Carter opened its doors on 27 March 2010.

 The Carter Observatory Act of 1938, which established an astronomical observatory in Wellington, was repealed in May 2010 and at that time Carter Observatory became an asset of the Wellington City Council.

 In September 2011, further exhibits were installed completing the refurbishment.
 Carter Observatory now stands proudly as a key visitor attraction for Wellington, an important educational facility and impressive event venue.

 Carter Observatory is owned by the Wellington City Council and is managed as part of the Wellington Museums Trust.
-As such, our annual report is included in the Wellington Museums Trust Annual Report.

 2012 - Wellington Gold Awards finalist in the Vibrant Award category

 2012 - Winner eTourism Awards 2012 award for best attraction / activity / tour Online Presence